Developers ‘clearing wildlife habitats unofficially to win planning permission’

 “Another copse was cleared a couple of years back and a badger sett destroyed.
 It seems that landowners will go in and chop down trees and hedges before putting in an application.

-“It’s hideous in a biodiversity crisis but these are the forces we’re up against.”

-Elsewhere in Berkshire, residents said a site in Reading was cleared without an ecology survey – often needed for planning permission – being carried out.

-They claimed the developer interested in building homes on the site had said it needed to do the clearance work in order to conduct surveys.
+Elsewhere in Berkshire, local people said a site in Reading was cleared without an ecology survey – often needed for planning permission – having been carried out.
+They claimed that the developer that was interested in building homes on the site had said it needed to do the clearance work in order to conduct surveys.

-One local objectors said workers strimmed back greenery for four days in October, although work was delayed when residents blocked their access to the site.
+One resident said that workers had strimmed back greenery for four days in October, although work was delayed when residents blocked their access to the site.

 Contractors for the landowner used “inappropriately heavy” machinery for minimal clearance of a site where protected species had been identified, she said, to “ensure there was no ecology left when a survey was conducted”.